SohamBera16/Image-Classification-with-CIFAR-10-dataset/README.md

 The images in the dataset are viewed using the show5 function defined which takes a data loader as an argument.

 ## Model generation:
-Using the layers in torch.nn (which has been imported as nn) and the torch.nn.functional module (imported as F), a neural network based on the parameters of the dataset.
+Using the layers in torch.nn (which has been imported as nn) and the torch.nn.functional module (imported as F), a neural network has been constructed based on the parameters of the dataset.